Ron Hines DVM PhD

-Sulfa-type antibiotics, such as trimethoprim/sulfa has been know increase bleeding and extend PT time.
+Sulfa-type antibiotics, such as trimethoprim/sulfa has been known to increase bleeding and extend PT time.

-Prothrombin time results from one lab do not compare well to results obtained from another labortory.
+Prothrombin time results from one lab do not compare well to results obtained from another laboratory.
 When you are monitoring a pet over time, it is best to always use the same laboratory.

 Reasons Why Your Cat Or Dog’s Prothrombin Time Might Be Decreased (Shortened):

-Inflammation anywhere in your pet’s body can decrease prothrombin time (although the aPTT assay is more accurate in picking up inflammatory situations.
+Inflammation anywhere in your pet’s body can decrease its prothrombin time – although the aPTT assay is more accurate in picking up inflammatory situations.

-CBC /WBC and blood chemistry values (including observation for elevated AST, ALT, GGT , AP and low blood albumen level that are all suggestive of a liver problem – a common cause of prolonged PT time, or a low thrombocyte count and abnormal RBC shapes (poikilocytosis) as indications of (DIC)
+CBC / WBC and blood chemistry values, including observation for elevated AST, ALT, GGT, AP and a low blood albumen level that are all suggestive of liver problems.
+Liver problems are a common cause of prolonged PT time.
+A low thrombocyte count and abnormal red blood cell shapes (poikilocytosis) are sometimes present in DIC.

 You are on the Vetspace animal health website